Aum-Biosync/ngx-translate-extract/README.md

                  multiple paths                                               [array] [required] [default: ["./"]] --output, -o   Paths where you would like to save extracted strings.
-You can use path expansion, glob patterns and multiple paths                                                    [array] [required]
+You can use path expansion, glob patterns and multiple paths                                                    [array] [required] --marker, -m   If this option is passed, use a custom marker function instead of the marker from ngx-translate-extract-marker                                                        [string]

 Examples:
   ngx-translate-extract -i ./src-a/ -i ./src-b/ -o strings.json             Extract (ts, html) from multiple paths